-All admitted students meeting the need-based financial aid priority deadline will receive an aid package that covers their family's institutionally determined need entirely with grant funds, with no loans.
+All admitted students meeting the relevant Early Decision I, Early Decision II, or Regular Decision need-based financial aid deadline will receive an aid package that covers their family's institutionally determined need.
+Loan assistance will be offered only to offset any additional educational expenses.